Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/service-level-agreements/rules.md

 1. If there are multiple SLAs associated to the service, the application first evaluates the SLA rules and determine which SLA should be invoked.
 If there is only one SLA associated to the service, this one will be chosen.
 1. The application logic then focuses on the SLA that has been identified, and works through the service-level rules.
 Once a rule that contains matching conditions is found, service level targets are set against the request.

+### Update via workflow request
+As part of your BPM workflow, you can request an update to the SLA at set points.
+This is done as part of the *Update Request* operation when you select a service level.

+### Manual evaluation on a request
+On a request, you can select the listed SLA and view the available SLAs for this request.

 ## Automating service-level changes
 If you prefer that service levels are automatically updated, then enable the application setting `guest.app.view.ITSM.serviceDesk.slm.enableAutomatedSLChanges`.